M-SE0K/M-SE0K.github.io/content/en/authors/admin/index.md

   icon: 🦕

 # Short bio (displayed in user profile at end of posts)
-bio: A developer who has been developing frontend development capabilities while majoring in computer engineering.
+bio: A developer who has been building frontend development skills while majoring in Computer Science.

 # Social/Academic Networking
 social: